 Haven’t enhanced index funds been around for decades?

 Some asset managers have been successful with tweaking index structures to eke out incremental gains beyond what the underlying index would have delivered.
 Our approach turbo-charges that concept by using a different way of exploiting information and understanding inefficiencies, not in seeking to capture market inefficiencies.
-Through the application of AI, we have done much better than adding 20-or-40 basis points to annual performance.
+Through the application of AI, we often have done much better than adding 20-or-40 basis points in any discrete period.

 What are your capacity constraints?